 What type of stroller is best for transitioning?

 Look for one with a reclining seat, five-point harness, and good padding.
-These features keep your baby safe and comfortable during the transition.
+These features keep your baby safe and comfortable during the transition (AAP, 2022-08-11).
+U.S. models should comply with 16 CFR Part 1227.

 How can I tell if my baby is uncomfortable in the stroller?

-Watch for signs like fussiness, slouching, or frequent head tilting.
-If they seem unhappy, adjust their position or take a break.
+Watch for signs like fussiness, slouching, frequent head tilting, or arching.
+If they seem unhappy, adjust their position, recline more, or take a break.
+If your baby falls asleep, move them to a firm, flat sleep surface on their back as soon as possible (AAP safe sleep, accessed 2025).

 Conclusion

 Knowing when your baby can sit in stroller without car seat depends on their development, not just age.
-Most babies are ready around 6 months, but always prioritize their safety by checking head control, stability, and stroller suitability.
+Many babies are ready around ~6 months, but always prioritize safety by checking head control, stability, and stroller suitability (CDC milestone checklists, 2025-08-18; AAP stroller guidance, 2022-08-11).